Tell FERC to Deny TC Energy’s GTN XPress Gas Pipeline Expansion.

 TC Energy has failed to demonstrate that the Northwest needs or wants the GTN Xpress proposal.
 Communities in the Northwest fought hard to pass climate commitments at the state level.
 In August, Attorneys General of Oregon, Washington, and California told FERC they oppose GTN XPress because it’s out of line with state and federal climate goals.
 Columbia River Tribes also voiced their opposition and concerns.
 Thus far, FERC is ignoring the valid concerns raised by our region.

 FERC has the information it needs to conclude that the project is not in the public interest.
 Please heed the concerns of people throughout the Northwest who are urging FERC to protect our health, our climate and communities close to the GTN pipeline.

 In the past three years, both Washington and Oregon have taken major steps to curb our region’s reliance on climate-polluting fracked gas.
 Case in point: both states have passed laws requiring a complete phase out of fossil fuel generated retail electricity.
 Yet, TC Energy is full steam ahead with plans to expand its Gas Transmission Northwest (GTN) pipeline by up to 250,000 dekatherms per day (Dth/d).
 That’s enough gas to service 1.2 million households each day.
 Read more

 Want to learn more about TC Energy’s plan?

-Columbia Riverkeeper recently sat down with Barbara Bernstein to discuss the expansion project.
-If you missed Monday’s discussion on KBOO’s Locus Focus program, click here to listen to the recording.
+Columbia Riverkeeper recently sat down with Barbara Bernstein to discuss the expansion project, click here to listen to the recording.

 "From wildfires to droughts, Columbia River communities increasingly experience climate change impacts.
 That's why West Coast states are united in opposition to GTN's expansion plans..." -Lauren Goldberg, Columbia Riverkeeper